Does Unum Group (UNM) Pay a Dividend? (2026)

 Yes.
 Unum pays a quarterly dividend and has raised it consistently, increasing it roughly 10 percent to about $0.505 per share (around $2.02 annualized) starting in the third quarter of 2026, for a yield near 2 percent based on a mid-2026 share price around $90.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with UNM's investor relations page or your broker.
+Dividend figures on this page come from a August 2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with UNM's investor relations page or your broker before acting on them.